dandi/dandi-cli/docs/source/cmdline/move.rst

-Alternatively, if the ``--regex`` option is given, then there must be exactly two arguments on the command line: a `Python regular expression`_ and a replacement string, possibly containing regex backreferences.  :program:`dandi move`: will then apply the regular expression to the path of every asset in the current directory recursively (using paths relative to the current directory, if in a subdirectory of a Dandiset); if a path matches, the matching portion is replaced with the replacement string, after expanding any backreferences.
+Alternatively, if the ``--regex`` option is given, then there must be exactly two arguments on the command line: a `Python regular expression`_ and a replacement string, possibly containing regex backreferences.  :program:`dandi move` will then apply the regular expression to the path of every asset in the current directory recursively (using paths relative to the current directory, if in a subdirectory of a Dandiset); if a path matches, the matching portion is replaced with the replacement string, after expanding any backreferences.